 First of all I want to share with you super cheap restaurants in Ubud that we ate at daily.
 Anywhere you go in Bali you’ll find that it’s ‘cheap’ compared to a lot of places around the world, but that means you’re more likely to splurge!
 Money can get drained pretty fast in Bali but in saying that, if you’re good at sticking to budgets then your dollars can in fact go a really long way.

-Our street was the best for restaurants: Jalan Gootama.
+In our opinion, our street was the best for restaurants in Ubud: Jalan Gootama.
 We would occasionally explore the fancy eateries but Warung Lokal was our daily place for cheap food.
 The Balinese family who run the restaurant are so nice and their food is really good.
-Our favourite meals there are mi goring noodles IDR20k ($2AUD), and their unique kentang goreng hot chips IDR25k ($2.50AUD).
+Our favourite meals there are mie goreng noodles IDR25k ($2.50AUD), and their unique kentang goreng hot chips IDR25k ($2.50AUD).
 Cold coconuts there are only IDR15k ($1.50AUD)!

 HJ, just next door, is also really cheap and they do amazing smoothies!
 For dinner we’d often get tempe curry IDR25k ($2.50AUD), mmmmm.

 Bia Bia restaurant (on the same street) do delicious Bifun Goreng rice noodles and all kinds of yummy soups.
 They are also super cheap but be aware that they charge service fees on top of the bill.
 Bia Bia open a bit later than most of the nearby restaurants so plan to go there in the afternoon/evening.

 Another of our favourite restaurants in Ubud, located a bit of a walk outside the city centre: Binar Warung.
 Our favourites there were Mi Goreng noodles for only IDR15k ($1.50AUD) and Gado Gado just IDR18k ($1.80AUD).